izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

 `WETH` or `ETH`.

-9. approve (skip if you pay chain token directly)
+9. Approve (skip if you pay chain token directly)
 -------------------------------------------------------

-before estimate gas or send transaction, you need approve contract liquidityManager to have authority to spend yuor token, because you need transfer some tokenA and some tokenB to pool.
+Before estimate gas or send transaction, you need approve contract **liquidityManager** to have authority to spend your token, since you need transfer some tokenA and some tokenB to pool.

 .. code-block:: typescript
     :linenos: